- florida (23)

 - This Claim of Lien form is intended for use only in the State of Florida.

-Florida Conditional Waiver and Release of Lien for Progress Payment
+Florida Conditional Waiver and Release of Lien - Progress Payment

 Prepare your lien releases after each progress payment on a construction job with this easy-to-use Conditional Waiver and Release form for Florida contractors.

-- Section 713.20(7) of the Florida Construction Lien Law sets out how and when liens and lien rights can be waived.
+Section 713.20(7) of the Florida Construction Lien Law specifies the procedures and timing for waiving liens and lien rights.

-- Under the Conditional Release, the contractor releases its lien and right to claim a lien labor, materials or services furnished for the construction project, up to the date of the payment (the release date).
+Contractors using this form agree to release their lien and any rights to claim a lien for labor, materials, or services provided on the construction project, up to the date the payment is received.

 Florida Notice to Owner